Auston Matthews Game Preview: Maple Leafs vs. Blue Jackets

 Matthews Season Stats Insights

-- In 29 games this season, Matthews has a plus-minus rating of +4, while averaging 20:40 on the ice per game.
+- In 31 games this season, Matthews has averaged 20:41 on the ice, while putting up a plus-minus of +4.

-- Matthews has a goal in 14 games this season out of 29 games played, including multiple goals nine times.
+- In Matthews' 31 games played this season he's scored in 15 of them, but has yet to post a multi-goal effort.

-- In 18 of 29 games this season, Matthews has recorded a point, and 13 of those games included multiple points.
+- Matthews has a point in 20 of 31 games this year, with multiple points in 14 of them.

-- Matthews' implied probability to go over his point total is 39.2% based on the odds.
+- The implied probability that Matthews goes over his points over/under is 40.8%, based on the odds.

-- Given his moneyline odds, Matthews has an implied probability of 48.8% of going over his assist prop bet.
+- There is a 50% chance of Matthews having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.